 The Result: Today, Trello has successfully launched in 20 different languages, engaging users on a tremendous global scale and seeing growth rates of over 35% from their local marketing efforts.

 What do all of these companies have in common?
-They use Transifex for their localization efforts, to deliver the best localized content to their global audiences, quickly and effectively.
-To get the full breakdown on how global companies like these are going global and driving ROI from doing so, check out the full case studies here.
+They use Transifex for their localization efforts to deliver the best-localized content to their global audiences quickly and effectively.
+To get the full breakdown of how other companies across sectors are driving localization ROI, check out more case studies here.

 Gear Up for the New Year with Localization

-Now that you’ve studied up on how top companies are going global, you are well on your way to your own localization success.
-But website localization is a complex task, which is why we’ve put together a guide that breaks down each key step of your software localization process from start to finish.
-Download the guide for action items and best practices for website and app localization, and an overview of the results that effective localization can drive for your business.
+Now that you’ve learned a little bit more about how top companies are going global, you are well on your way to your own localization success.
+But localization can become complex, so we’ve put together a guide that breaks down each key step of your software localization process from start to finish.
+Download the guide for action items and best practices for website and app localization and an overview of the results that effective localization can drive for your business.